Asteroid impact prediction: Impact probability calculation pattern

 The ellipses in the diagram on the right show the predicted position of an example asteroid at closest Earth approach.
 At first, with only a few asteroid observations, the error ellipse is very large and includes the Earth.
 The impact prediction probability is small because the Earth cover a small fraction of the large error ellipse.
-(Often times the error ellipse extends for tens if not hundreds of millions of km.)
+(Oftentimes the error ellipse extends for tens if not hundreds of millions of km.)
 Further observations shrink the error ellipse.
 If it still includes the Earth, this raises the predicted impact probability, since the fixed-size Earth now covers a larger fraction of the smaller error region.
 Finally, yet more observations (often radar observations, or discovery of a previous sighting of the same asteroid on much older archival images) shrink the ellipse, usually revealing that the Earth is outside the smaller error region and the impact probability is then near zero.
 In rare cases, the Earth remains in the ever shrinking error ellipse and the impact probability then approaches one.

 For asteroids that are on track to hit Earth, the predicted probability of impact never stops increasing as more observations are made.
 This initially very similar pattern makes it difficult to quickly differentiate between asteroids which will be millions of kilometres from Earth and those which will hit it.
 This in turn makes it difficult to decide when to raise an alarm as gaining more certainty takes time, which reduces the time available to react to a predicted impact.
 However raising the alarm too soon has the danger of causing a false alarm and creating a Boy Who Cried Wolf effect if the asteroid in fact misses Earth.
 NASA will raise an alert if an asteroid has a better than 1% chance of impacting.

 In December 2004 when Apophis was estimated to have a 2.7% chance of impacting Earth on 13 April 2029, the uncertainty region for this asteroid had shrunk to 82,818 km.